matteoxpo/T09D15/README.md

 \> *Enter*

      4. Load check_list ...
       4.1.
+Optional.
 Add the data_io_macro.h implementation with parametric macros that take the array, the size, and the format for working with different types of arrays.
 Add the build_with_macro target to the Makefile...
 DONE.
       4.2.
 Build data_stat as a static library (.a).
 Add the build_with_static target to the Makefile...
 DONE.
-     4.2.
+      4.3.
 Build data_process as a dynamic library (.so).
 Add the build_with_dynamic target to the Makefile...
-     DONE
+DONE.
      .....
      Initializing....
      .....